 When your fourth child was three, she seemed like a baby.

 You can easily require too much or not enough of each child.

 I am always striving to make your life a little easier and to take the guess-work out of parenting.
 I kept track of the chores we did at age three for all of my kids, and I have for you today chores your three year old can do.

 Will your three year old be perfect at these chores from day one?
 Nope.
 No way.

 It will take time and practice, which means you need patience.
 If you need some guidance on teaching your child to do chores, please read A Beginner’s Guide to Teaching Children To Do Chores.

 How to Get Your 3 Year Old Doing Chores

 First, add to what your child is already doing.
-If your child hasn’t done chores yet, see my post on toddler chores – 12 Chores Your Toddler Can Do – and start with those ones.
-Now, let’s add to those.
+If your child hasn’t done chores yet, see my post on toddler chores – 12 Chores Your Toddler Can Actually Do – and start with the chores listed there.